kushagraa-j/cpp/01.BASICS/1.10.Keywords-and-Identifiers/main.md

 xor_eq
 ```

 Its a long list indeed.

+## Identifeirs

 Identifers cant be named after any of these keywords.
 Identifiers are all the names that you shall give to
 user defined  variables, functions, classes  etc.

-Let's see some rules for naming your indentifers
+Let's see some rules for naming your indentifers:

-First, it is a convention in C++ that variable names should begin with a lowercase letter.
+- First, it is a convention in C++ that variable names should begin with a lowercase letter.
 If the variable name is one word, the whole thing should be written in
 lowercase letters.

 ```cpp